FNNDSC/KWWidgets/Utilities/BWidgets/README.txt

   should be moved from Tree::_mouse_select to the end of Tree::selection, *after* _redraw_idle $path 1

+- in Tree::_auto_scroll, replace all occurences of 6 with a variable set to 15 so that auto-scroll is easier to trigger.

 --------------------------------------------------------------------------

 BWidget ToolKit 1.7.0				December 2003